-Hematoxylin and Eosin Vehicle Low Dose Mid Dose High Dose High Dose A continuation of the continuati
+Hematoxylin and Eosin Vehicle Low Dose Mid Dose High Dose Baseline Jeminal Je

 Dose-dependent, sustained expression of microdystrophin not only correlated with histological improvements in muscle, but also provided statistically significant improvements in measures of muscle function.
 At day 90, muscle force generation was improved in both the 1E14 vg/kg and 2E14 vg/kg cohorts, indicating that the microdystrophin produced by SGT-001 is highly protective in a large animal dystrophic species.